-MLT 120, MLT 125, and MLT 240 None
+Prerequisite(s): MLT 120, MLT 125, and MLT 240

-Corequisite(s): This course introduces the quantitative analysis of blood and body fluids and their variations in health and disease.
+This course introduces the quantitative analysis of blood and body fluids and their variations in health and disease.
 Topics include clinical biochemistry, methodologies, instrumentation, and quality control.
 Upon completion, students should be able to demonstrate theoretical comprehension of clinical chemistry, perform diagnostic techniques, and correlate laboratory findings with disorders.